rohittiwari-dev/scheduler-app/Readme.md

 #MAILER CREDENTIALS
 MAIL_SERVICE="GMAIL"
-MAIL_USERNAME="" #Write your Email MAIL_PASSWORD="hxjpjrgubiktpddb" #Password for third party access generated from account management section
+MAIL_USERNAME="" #Write your Email
+MAIL_PASSWORD="" #Password for third party access generated from account management section

 # ROUTES PROTECTION CREADENTIALS YOU CAN USE JWT FOR SESIION TOO
 API_USERNAME="Rohit"